spidermonk7/Task-Difficulty-Evaluator/README.md

 You can run:

     python cluster.py
 to calculate the s(Hodge Ranking result) of 70 origin tasks.
+The result will be printed in your terminal.

+run:

+    python ability_ana.py
+to solve the average ability mass of five special vision field abilities.
+And you will get many figures plotted, ignore them if you don't understand them, we will figure that in later version.